Congressional District # 04

 Threats and Contaminants

+Soil, groundwater and sediment at former MGPs are often contaminated.
+Public water in the area is obtained from Lake Michigan (the water intakes for the city of Waukegan are approximately 5,000 feet southeast of the site) and no private potable wells are located within the vicinity of the site.
 Groundwater samples collected at the site from 2001 to 2003 and on adjacent properties from 2003 to 2005 contained volatile organic compounds (VOCs), consisting mostly of benzene, toluene, ethylbenzene, and xylene (BTEX), semi-VOCs [primarily polycyclic aromatic hydrocarbons (PAHs)], cyanide, and metals.
 Visible hydrocarbons were observed at or below the water table both on-site and on the adjacent Waukegan Port District and Akzo Nobel properties to the east.
 Free-phase tar has been measured at thicknesses up to 1.5 feet in wells on the site and at thicknesses of more than 5 feet in wells 560 feet downgradient of the site on the Waukegan Port District property and within 160 feet of Waukegan Harbor.
 Tar is being recovered from monitoring and recovery wells located on-site and on the Port District property.
-However, public water in the area is obtained from Lake Michigan (the water intakes for the city of Waukegan are approximately 5,000 feet southeast of the site) and no private potable wells are located within the vicinity of the site.

 Numerous on-site borings have encountered visible soil impacts from former site operations.
 Strong odors, a visible sheen, and soils saturated or coated with tar or dense non-aqeuous phase liquids (DNAPL) have been observed both on-site and on the adjacent Waukegan Port District and Akzo Nobel properties to the east.
 BTEX, SVOCs, cyanide, and metals have been detected in soils on the site and the adjacent properties.

 North Shore Gas (NSG) was merged into Integrys Energy Group, LLC (Integrys).
-In 2006, EPA was approached by Integrys, the site owner and PRP, with a request to address thirteen former MGP sites in Illinois including the South Plant site in Waukegan.
-On July 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) with Integrys to conduct a Remedial Investigation and Feasibility Study (RI/FS) at all the sites.
+In 2007, EPA was approached by Integrys, the site owner and potentially responsible party, with a request to address thirteen former MGP sites in Illinois including the South Plant site in Waukegan.
+EPA agreed and entered into an Administrative Order on Consent (AOC) with Integrys to conduct a Remedial Investigation and Feasibility Study (RI/FS) at all the sites.
 (Conditions and contaminants at the South Plant site are sufficiently similar to those of the twelve other Illinois MGP sites, plus seven more in Wisconsin; thus, since Integrys is a PRP for all twenty MGP sites, the AOC covers all twenty sites.)
 The 2007 AOC allows for a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and flexible scheduling and prioritization of resources to address the "worst contaminant problems first."
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and flexible scheduling and prioritization of resources to address the worst contaminant problems first.
 By the end of 2008, all of the multi-site documents had been approved, and site-specific work had begun at the sites.
-RI field work at the South Plant was initiated in 2008.
-As of December 2013, 12 rounds of quarterly groundwater monitoring have been conducted, along with 2 rounds of vapor intrusion sampling in the Waukegan Port District and Akzo Nobel properties, and sediment/surface water sampling in the marina and the lake.
+On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the 11 Chicago former MGP sites to an RI/FS AOC.

 Investigations and Remediation Previously Performed

 Numerous site investigation reports have been produced for the site and/or for the surrounding properties dating from 1991 through 2005.
-These investigations included a CERCLA Screening Site Inspection (SSI) performed by Illinois EPA (IEPA).
-Limited soil remediation was conducted at the site in December 2003 through February 2004 that included the excavation and off-site disposal of impacted soils located above the water table.
+These investigations included a CERCLA Screening Site Inspection (SSI) performed by the Illinois EPA (IEPA).
+Limited soil remediation was conducted at the site in December 2003 through February 2004 which included the excavation and off-site disposal of impacted soils located above the water table.
 Approximately 19,250 tons of impacted soils were removed from the site and backfill was imported to replace the excavated soil.
 A plastic liner was placed at the water table elevation to protect the imported backfill from potential contamination.
 This remediation effort did not address impacted soils located beneath the water table and did not include excavation of all impacted soils identified above the water table, but rather focused on those soils exhibiting the greatest degree of impacts.
 No soil remediation activities have been conducted at the adjacent Port District and Akzo Nobel properties.
 Recovery of free-phase tar is currently being conducted at the site and on the Port District property.
 Additional investigation of the remaining contamination will take place under the RI/FS.
 The RI/FS work plan preparation began in February 2008 and was approved in 2009.

 ContactsRemedial Project Manager, U.S. EPA